 Other Requirements: Prior to entering the clinical operating room settings, students must hold a current CPR card, have completed the HBV vaccination series, have a current MMR, a current Tetanus immunization and a current TB test.
 The HBV series involves three immunizations, initial, one at 30 days and one at 3-6 months and a background check is also required.

-Additional Student Resources: Since professional affiliations are a mark of the best medical workers, all students are encouraged to become active members of HOSA, the Health Occupations Students of America and/or The Association of Surgical Technologists Student Organization.
+Additional Student Resources: Since professional affiliations are a mark of the best medical workers, all students are encouraged to become active members of The Association of Surgical Technologists Student Organization.

 SURGICAL TECHNOLOGY